Drabble/TWEB-Labo2-Poll/README.md

 node version 5.9.1
 npm version 1.4.x

-You must also install [MongoDB](https://docs.mongodb.com/getting-started/shell/installation/)on your machine and set up an environement variable to point to your MongoDB instance, this can be done:
+You must also install [MongoDB](https://docs.mongodb.com/getting-started/shell/installation/) on your machine and set up an environement variable to point to your MongoDB instance, this can be done:

 For Mac/Linux users

 ```
-export MONGOLAB_URI="mongodb://example:example@ds053312.mongolab.com:53312/database"
+export MONGODB_URI="mongodb://example:example@ds053312.mongolab.com:53312/database"
 ```

 For Windows users

 ```
-SET MONGOLAB_URI="mongodb://example:example@ds053312.mongolab.com:53312/database"
+SET MONGODB_URI="mongodb://example:example@ds053312.mongolab.com:53312/database"
 ```

 From there you can clone this repo on your local machine and navigate to the root folder.
 Where you have to install grunt and the project dependencies: